 A feed-forward neural network is a sequence of linear transformations and activation functions, where each transformation is followed by an activation function.
-By convention, each pair: a linear transformation and an activation function is called a layer.
-The linear transformation is of form Ax + b, where A is a matrix of the type $n \times m$, b is a vector of the type n, and x is a vector of the type n, and n is a vector of the type n, and n is a vector of the type n, and n is called the number of neurons of the layer.
-Throughout the paper, we denote a single layer with L_m^f , where n is the number of neurons and n is the activation function: $L_m^f(x) = f(Ax + b)$.
-In a special case where there is no activation function in a layer, we replace n with n.
-In this convention, a feed-forward neural network of two layers, the first consisting of 16 neurons and employing the activation function n and the second of 1 neuron and employing no activation function, can be represented as: $L_1^f(L{16}^\sigma(x))$.
-Traditionally the last layer is called the output layer, and the remaining layers $-hidden \ layers$.
+By convention, each pair: a linear transformation and an acti-vation function is called a layer.
+The linear transformation is of form Ax + b, where A is a matrix of the type $n \times m$, b is a vector of the type n, and x is a vector of the type m.
+A and b are parameters, called weights, while x is an input.
+By convention, m is called the number of neurons of the layer.
+Throughout the paper, we denote a single layer with L_m^f , where m is the number of neurons and f is the activation function: $L_m^f(x) = f(Ax + b)$.
+In a special case where there is no activation function in a layer, we replace f with \cdot .
+In this convention, a feed-forward neural network of two layers, the first consisting of 16 neurons and employing the activation function σ and the second of 1 neuron and employing no activation function, can be represented as: $L_1^{\cdot}(L{16}^{\sigma}(x))$.
+Traditionally the last layer is called the output layer, and the remaining layers - hidden layers.